 Artix expects the IOR for the CORBA object to be located in a file called objref.ior (relative to the directory in which the Artix process is started), and creates a persistent POA with an object id of personalInfo to connect the CORBA application.

 CORBA Utilities in Artix

-Use the idltowsdl/idl2wsdl utilities to convert OMG IDL to WSDL and use the wsdltocorba/wsdl2idl utilities to generate CORBA bindings and to convert WSDL to OMG IDL.
+Use the idltowsdl utility to convert OMG IDL to WSDL and use the wsdltocorba utility to generate CORBA bindings and to convert WSDL to OMG IDL.